DPCN-US/www/content/about/design-philosophy.md

 ## Regional first

 DPCN is focused on local and regional communities where ham ties are strongest and tactical radio traffic is most useful.
 Other global networks such as [BrandMeister](https://brandmeister.network) exist for worldwide or long range communication.
 DPCN focuses on local and regional communications and does not typically link with other systems unless the users request it.
 This is handled on a local level with the system administrators and membership, so there is no hard and fast rule regarding this practice.

-## Nonprofit

-501(c)(3) status (coming soon) means donations are tax deductible.
-Contact the board if you wish to make a large donation.

-### Dues structure

-`Operating cost / number of members`

-The more hams who join, the lower the annual dues.
-The purpose of the dues is strictly to cover operational costs and enhance the network where need is greatest.
-The board will be responsible for setting a savings fund goal for network maintenance and expansion.

-### Donated radios

-Hams who cannot afford their own DPCN radio can join a waitlist.
-Donated radios will be assigned to waitlisted hams on a first-come, first-served basis.
-Donated radios will return to circulation when the member returns the radio or ceases to be a member.

-### National organization, local scope

-Local chapters are responsible for building their own systems.
-The national organization exists to provide purchasing power, tax benefits, system and paperwork templates, operational infrastructure, and to reduce administrative overhead.
-This leaves the local chapters free to focus on building their systems and memberships in order to best serve their local communities.

-Local chapters will receive national support based on a balance of the size of their membership and local infrastructure needs.